trippynix/repognition/README.md

 ### 3. Install Dependencies and the CLI Tool

-Installing with `-e .` makes the `ai-dev-assistant` command available in your terminal.
+Installing with `-e .` makes the `repognition` command available in your terminal.

 ```bash
 pip install -e .